-In the form of a navigable software interface, Soft Crown Transparencies (2014) provides access for close listening to different points of the interior of a prepared pump organ, and of multiple generations of tape processes.
-Similarly, Pied (2013) probes into multiple generations of the same original content on tape, revealing shifting depths of incidental sounds, utterances, and transparencies in the tape gone un-erased.
+In the form of a navigable software interface, Soft Crown Transparencies (2014) provides a cross-sectional listening to different points of the interior of a prepared pump organ, and of multiple generations of tape processes.
+Similarly but in fixed form, Pied (2013) probes into multiple generations of the same original content on tape, revealing shifting depths of incidental sounds, utterances, and transparencies in the tape gone un-erased.

-Soft Crown Transparencies and Pied treat sound recordings as layered solids to be cut-out, as if drilling to reveal its strata.
-These works also contrast each other in that one affords the listener with agency over a porous journey, while the other remains closed.
+Soft Crown Transparencies and Pied treat layers of sound recordings as layered solids, drilled to reveal their strata.
+These works also contrast each other in that one affords the listener with agency for traversal, while the other remains closed.

-Bypass (2013) was conceived as a heavily amplified performance for prepared pump organ and Modified Boombox.
-Sounds were set against each other at the exclusion of signal processing.
+Bypass (2013) was conceived as a heavily amplified performance for prepared pump organ and Modified Boombox, with their sounds set against each other at the exclusion of signal processing.
 For its publication on tape as Bypass Ideal (2015), each part was placed in isolation on each side of the cassette tape to evade the original simultaneous listening, offering instead a retrospective listening that proposes an idealized experience of parts.

 A chemical element, red-brown liquid that evaporates easily and gives off a disagreeable odor.